jinoklee/tReasure/README.md

 tReasure currently automates the following tasks:
-1) preprocessing of the raw sequence reads
+1) making sample list for analysis
-2) pre-processing
+2) Pre-processing of trimming adapter and filtering reads
-3) alignment and quantification
+3) Alignment and quantification
-4) statistical analysis for differentially expressed tRNAs gene
+4) Statistical analysis for differentially expressed tRNAs gene
-5) visualization
+5) Visualization